Lakshamana/compasso-uol-assessment/README.md

 This step will create sqlite database under ./tmp directory

-### Remake db

-`npm run remakedb`
-This step will remove all ./tmp contents and run migration and seeds, in this order

 ### Run dev server

 `npm run server`

 Finally, this will run dev server on localhost:3333

+### Remake db

+`npm run remakedb`

+If you wish to remake db you can run this command, it will remove all ./tmp contents and run migration and seeds, in this order

 ### API docs

-Please, notice ther's not a field called `age` in users migration.
-It is because if you have a birth date you don't need (nor want to) to store a field.
-It can be just calculated.
+Please, notice there's not a field called `age` in users migration.
+It is because if you have a birth date you don't need to store a field (nor want to).
+The `GET /users/*` routes should return you a calculated `age` field, instead.

 Normally, I'd write decent API docs with swagger and stuff, but for the sake of KISS let me write it down here (listing request formats only):